rutik5021/Data-Engineer-Interview/ReadMe.md

 2. **Yearly Distribution of Songs Released**

-    Question: Group the songs by ReleaseYear and count the number of songs released per year.
+    Group the songs by ReleaseYear and count the number of songs released per year.
     Print the highest and the lowest number of songs released.

-    Task: Plot a line chart showing the trend of song releases over time.
+    Plot a line chart showing the trend of song releases over time.